-4.8 The focus on economic performance and the fiscal outlook is of even greater relevance in that under the fiscal framework of the Scotland Act (2016), a number of taxes including Income Tax (rates not allowances) are now devolved to the Scottish Government.
+- 5.8 On 30 June the Fraser of Allander Institute published their 2023 quarter 2 economic commentary.
+In their publication they advise that the Scottish economy had performed better that was expected earlier in the year.
+However, the outlook for 2024 and 2025 had worsened, reflecting stubbornly high inflation and the continued response from the Bank of England in raising interest rates: which are now at 5.25%, with further rises still possible, rather than peaking at 4.75% as expected in March. - 5.9 The focus on economic performance and the fiscal outlook is of even greater relevance in that under the fiscal framework of the Scotland Act (2016), a number of taxes including Income Tax (rates not allowances) are now devolved to the Scottish Government.
 The devolution of these taxes will have an impact on the Barnett Formula and Block Grant from the UK Treasury with adjustments made for each element of taxation devolved to the Scottish Government.
-It was anticipated that by 2019/20, 50% of Scottish Government expenditure would be funded from tax revenues raised in Scotland.
 This means that the future sustainability of public sector funding and Scottish Government expenditure will be increasingly dependent upon the performance of the Scottish economy.

-5. SCOTTISH GOVERNMENT'S - FISCAL PUBLICATIONS
+6. SCOTTISH GOVERNMENT'S MEDIUM TERM FINANCIAL STRATEGY